edsilfer/dialectica/packages/diff-viewer/README.md

 # @diff-viewer

+**Note:** This package is part of the internal Dialectica monorepo.
+While open source, it is not currently intended for public reuse.

 A composable React library for building rich code review UIs.
 It provides diff viewers, file explorers, activity summaries, contextual commenting, and theming — all integrated, yet modular.
 Primarily intended for internal use within the Dialectica project.

 [Try it now](https://todo) or